windmill-labs/windmilldocs/docs/intro.md

 - trigger ETL in other services and react to their status changes
-- creating users, resetting user licenses, more generally doing database edit with templatized sql queries, and getting approval before doing any sensitive operations on the database directly.
+- creating users, resetting user licenses, more generally doing database edit with templatized sql queries, and getting approval before doing any sensitive operations on the database directly
 - reacting to new events from an external service (new email, new message in Discord, an HackerNews message matching a given pattern, a new row in a database or a google sheet)